rick-heig/nvme_csd/platforms/rockpro64/README.md

 # Updating the Linux kernel

-Make your changes in the Linux source and rebuild with buildroot with `make` (it will be quite fast if the kernel was already built once).
+Make your changes in the Linux source and rebuild with buildroot with `make linux-rebuild all` (it will be quite fast if the kernel was already built once).
 If you want to change the config of the kernel use `make linux-menuconfig` from the buildroot directory.

 Once everything is built with buildroot you can copy the kernel `Image` from `output/images/` to the boot partition of the SD card (the one that has the `extlinux` folder, `Image` and `.dtb` device tree blob).
 If changes were made to the device tree, the `.dtb` should also be updated similarly.